Flash, bang, wallop, what a picture

 George, Yves and Carissa

-From the bookshelf: Victoria J Dean - 'The Illusion of Purpose' by Alex Bamford
+From the bookshelf: Victoria J Dean - 'The Illusion of Purpose'

 This beautiful and mysterious new book from Victoria J Dean is published by Another Place Press, a champion of contemporary landscapes.